Pradumnasaraf/DevOps/docs/feedback.md

 Hey learner, practitioner, or expert in DevOps,

-Thank you so much for checking out this project/website.
-I ([Pradumna](https://x.com/pradumna_Saraf)) know that this project/website is not perfect and there are many things that can be improved.
-You might have encountered some errors or outdated information.
+Thank you for checking out this project.
+I ([Pradumna](https://x.com/pradumna_Saraf)) know the site is always a work in progress.
+Some pages will inevitably need updates as vendor docs, defaults, CLIs, and best practices change.

-I am always open to feedback and suggestions.
-If you have any, please feel free to share them.
-You can raise a [Pull Request](https://github.com/Pradumnasaraf/DevOps) if the changes are minor.
-If you are unsure about the changes or if it's something major, please first raise an [Issue](https://github.com/Pradumnasaraf/DevOps/issues/new/choose) on the GitHub repo.
-I will try to incorporate your feedback and suggestions as much as possible.
+If you notice a broken link, outdated command, confusing explanation, or a better way to teach a concept, please share it.
+You can open a [Pull Request](https://github.com/Pradumnasaraf/DevOps) for small fixes.
+If the change is larger or you want to discuss the direction first, open an [Issue](https://github.com/Pradumnasaraf/DevOps/issues/new/choose).

+The most helpful reports usually include:

+- the page URL or doc path
+- what looks incorrect or unclear
+- the corrected example or an official source when available

-Thanks for your time and support.
+Thanks for helping keep the site useful.